skalarproduktraum/fiji-stackoverlay/README.md

 With this plugin, you can create a colored overlay of two images.
 This is especially useful when you want to check an images' segmentation against the original version.
-![Image of a bile canaliculus overlaid with it's segmentation in red color](./examples/bile_canaliculus.png "Image of a bile canaliculus overlaid with it's segmentation in red color")

 Installation
 ------------